FREE Case Review (866) 588-0600

 The recalled Crock-Pot multi-cooker can pressurize when the lid is not fully locked.
 This can cause the lid to suddenly detach while the product is in use, posing burn risks, severe thermal burns and substantial burn injuries to consumers from hot food and liquids ejected from the product.
 CPSC said.

-The Crock-Pot recall includes instant brands Crock-Pot® 6-Quart Express Crock Multi-Cookers (Model Number SCCPPC600-V1), which are printed on a label on the bottom of the pressure cooker.
+The Crock-Pot recall includes instant brands Crock-Pot® 6-Quart Express Crock Multi-Cookers (Model Number SCCPPC600-V1), printed on a label on the bottom of the pressure cooker.

-These popular brands of instant pot pressure cookers were sold with defective safety features from July 2017 through November 2020 at Walmart, Target, other stores, online at Amazon, and other online retailers for $70-$100.
+These popular instant pot pressure cookers brands were sold with defective safety features from July 2017 through November 2020 at Walmart, Target, other stores, online at Amazon, and other online retailers for $70-$100.

 Related ArticlePressure Cooker Lawsuit Update